In this episode of our series “The World’s Most Interesting People,” I sat down with Dr. Paul Zak..

 Dr. Zak reminds us that no one is normal.
-In all his research, Dr. Zak will find averages in the data, but the variations from the average far outweigh what’s considered “normal.”
-He encourages us not to expect that our spouses or friends or children or parents or roommates will behave in any kind of normal way, and this is okay because it makes us interesting!
+In all his research, Dr. Zak has found averages in the data, but the variations from the average far outweigh what’s considered “normal.”
+He encourages us not to expect that our spouses or friends or children or parents or roommates will behave in any kind of normal way.
+And this is okay, because it makes us interesting!

 Further, Dr. Zak calls out the emotion he sees in others.
 Rather than assume the status quo of being “fine,” he strives to suss out someone’s inner emotions by saying, “You look happy” or “You look sad” or “You look frustrated.”
 He seeks to make his interactions as valuable as possible and he does this through emotion identification.